ltworf/DomainUserAgent/README.md

 This is a very ugly workaround.
 In a perfect world it wouldn't be needed and Google wouldn't slow our computers down, but in the real world it could be an helpful thing.

+If you think (like me) that the HTML pages would need a nice CSS, please go ahead and do it, patches are welcome.